Nyovelt/pintos-projects/doc.md

 > TAs, or extra credit, please give them here.

 > Please cite any offline or online sources you consulted while
-> preparing your submission, other than the Pintos documentation, course
+> preparing your submission, other than the PintOS documentation, course
 > text, lecture notes, and course staff.

             PAGE TABLE MANAGEMENT